 The entry of migrating game birds from Mexico or Canada is subject to limitations.

-When do the 2023-2024 hunting season start and end in Texas?
+When does hunting season start in Texas?

-What animals can be hunted in Texas during the 2023-2024 hunting season?
+What animals can be taken in Texas?

 What can be hunted throughout the year in Texas?